Nongteez/1101103-React-Native--Project-HPS-APP/README.md

 'Application Development with Scripting Language Module.'
 The topic of this project comes from nursing students at Suranaree University of Technology, so we are developing this topic into an Application."

 ## More
-"The HAPPSIM Project is an application that was developed before HappyMind ,HappyMind has been further developed to be better in many aspects and differs from the original"
+"The HAPPSIM Project is an application that was developed before HappyMind ,HappyMind has been further developed to be better in many aspects and differs from the original."

 ## Getting Started